Hyper IgE syndrome

 Exams and Tests

 An eye exam may reveal signs of dry eye syndrome.
-A physical exam may show signs of osteomyelitis, curving of the spine (kyphoscoliosis), and recurrent sinus infections.
+A physical exam may show signs of osteomyelitis, curving of the spine (kyphoscoliosis

 A chest x-ray may reveal lung abscesses.